Near New Prospect in Spartanburg County, South Carolina — The American South (South Atlantic)

 Erected by His Brother and Members of the Spartanburg Bar.

 Location.
 35° 11.369′ N, 82° 2.909′ W. Marker is near New Prospect, South Carolina, in Spartanburg County.
 Marker is at the intersection of State Highway 9 and Red Radford Road on State Highway 9.
+Just south of the South Carolina and North Carolina state lines.
 Touch for map.
-Just south of the South Carolina and North Carolina state lines.
 Marker is in this post office area: Campobello SC 29322, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 10 other markers are within 10 miles of this marker, measured as the crow flies.
-North Carolina / South Carolina (within shouting distance of this marker in North Carolina); Tryon's March (within shouting distance of this marker in North Carolina); Lake Bowen (approx. 5½ miles away); Earle's Ford and Fort (approx. 5.9 miles away); Wolfe Creek Baptist Church (approx. 6 miles away); Green River Plantation (approx. 6.8 miles away in North Carolina); Old Rutherford Road B. Frank Carruth (approx. 8 miles away); Thorne (approx. 9.1 miles away); The Brave Devoted Patriots (approx. 9.4 miles away in North Carolina).
+North Carolina / South Carolina (within shouting distance of this marker in North Carolina); Tryon's March (within shouting distance of this marker in North Carolina); Lake Bowen (approx. 5½ miles away); Earle's Ford and Fort (approx. 5.9 miles away); Wolfe Creek Baptist Church (approx. 6 miles away); Green River Plantation Old Rutherford Road (approx. 8 miles away); B. Frank Carruth (approx. 8 miles away); Thorne (approx. 9.1 miles away); The Brave Devoted Patriots (approx. 9.4 miles away in North Carolina).